RogerJFX/typernate/HOWTO.md

 @DbTypeObject

+There are two Parameters:

-There is one Parameter "target", that is mandatory.
-It should point to another member of your class representing a Type-Entity or a List of it.
-This entity never should be persisted, so don't annotate it with @Column (JPA).
+1. target (mandatory): It should point to another member of your class representing a Type-Entity or a List of it.
+This entity never should be persisted, so don't annotate it with @Column in JPA.
+2. varrayType (optional, default ""): only for ORACLE.
+Lets say we have a varray of types as table column.
+So let the Serializer know the name of this varray

 Typically we have something like this: